Difficulty with Language Comprehension

 The primary area of the brain that is responsible for language comprehension is Wernicke’s area, usually found in the left hemisphere.
 People who have had strokes and brain injuries impacting Wernicke’s area are likely to have difficulty with understanding language.

-Difficulty with language comprehension is dependent on the type of aphasia.
+Difficulty with language comprehension is dependent on the types of aphasia.
 Every person with aphasia is different.
 A speech-language pathologist (SLP) can do testing to determine if there is an impairment with comprehension.

 Types of Aphasia with Minimal Comprehension Impairment